 You cobble together a complicated “treatment” (read: cover-up) regimen for all of these individual issues: caffeine for an energy boost, heavy concealer for the luggage under your eyes, greasy cream to soothe the rash, a laxative and fad diet to deflate the spare tire...
 What you don’t realize is that the caffeine is dehydrating, the heavy concealer and greasy cream are clogging your pores and giving you acne, and the diet products are contributing to your fatigue and your skin and digestive issues.
 None of these products are getting to the root of the problem.
 So it lingers on...

-But the good news is that you can fight fatigue, battle bloat, and destroy digestive issues and depression and more with a natural approach, one that will treat all of these issues simultaneously without stalling progress or exacerbating or creating another problem.
+But the good news is that you can fight fatigue, battle bloat, and destroy digestive issues, depression and more with a natural approach, one that will treat all of these issues simultaneously without stalling progress or exacerbating or creating another problem.
 That natural approach involves a variety of foods—many of which you may already have in your pantry.
-But before we go there, let’s start with our top five inflammation-fighting foods.
+Let's take a look at some of the best inflammation-fighting foods.

 When it comes to leafy greens, you have a lot of options from A to Z (well, actually A to T):

 - Turnip greens